1. Do you have to be a catholic, or even a Christian, to participate in BE programs?

-A retreat weekend runs from a Friday night through the weekend to Sunday afternoon, and is designed to provide some tools and help guide you through the grieving process.
+A retreat Weekend runs from a Friday night through the weekend to Sunday afternoon, and is designed to provide some tools and help guide you through the grieving process.
 You would spend two full nights, plus a Saturday and most of a Sunday cloistered at St. Andrews Church in Sarnia.
-All meals and other necessities, such as mattresses, shower facilities, etc. are provided.
-You will be guided in your journey of healing by former weekend participants who volunteer their time and experience to help you.
-We host two of these per year, and they are meant to be the culmination of the process you started with the “Coping With Life Alone” classes.
+All meals and other necessities, such as mattresses, etc. are provided.
+You will be guided in your journey of healing by former Weekend participants who volunteer their time and experience to help you.
+We host two of these per year, and they are meant to be the culmination of the process you started with the “Coping With Life Alone” programs.

 5. Who can attend the programs?

 Those who have experienced the loss of a spouse through separation, divorce, or being widowed are eligible to come.
 In rare circumstances we allow those who have lost a parent or a child to participate, as the premises our ministry is based on aiding them in healing as well.
 We prefer individuals wait 4- 6 months after their loss before participating in our programs.

 The 6 week program of “Coping With Life Alone” costs $50.
 Some of this goes to the International Ministry, and the rest helps us run our programs.
 A BE Weekend costs $150, and this covers the cost of food, accommodations, fees to the International Ministry, and Sarnia BE operating expenses.
 No one will be turned away – if you do not have the money resources may be available to help you.

 7. What makes us different from other grieving support organizations and professionals?

 We rely on our members to guide newcomers through the process because the pain of loss is still fresh in their minds, and they are better able to impart the process of healing because of that.
 Their wealth of experience helps bring a level of warmth, caring, and understanding to the process that you might not experience with other organizations, or even with grief support professionals.